ace-subido/ace-subido.github.com/src/_includes/blog/header.md

 I mostly write for myself.
-Content here isn't really for any audience.
+Content written here isn't really for any audience.